networknt/light-doc/content/tutorial/common/discovery/kubernetes.md

 In order to register on Consul, our server must know the external IP address for the node and a port number that is bound to the IP address.
-In some scenarios, we need to config server.yml to set up an environment to separate different environment in the same Kubernetes cluster for tests.
+In some scenarios, we need to config server.yml to set up an environment tag to separate different environment in the same Kubernetes cluster for tests.

 As different pods can be deployed on one Kubernetes node and they might want to bind to the same port.
 In order to avoid conflict, we are going to use dynamic port allocation and let server to